A Guide to Heroin Addiction & Abuse

 If you need help for a heroin addiction, we encourage you to speak to us to determine which steps you need to take in your journey towards recovery.
 There are numerous options available to you and our role is to help you find the right fit.

-Getting help for a heroin addiction includes inpatient services through a residential rehab or clinical program.
-Private rehab (residential) requires remaining at the facility for at least 28 days (the longer the better) during which a detox is performed, withdrawal symptoms managed, and therapy readily accessible.
+Getting help for a heroin addiction includes residential heroin rehab as part of a recovery programme.
+Heroin rehab requires individuals to remain at the facility for at least 28 days (the longer the better) during which a heroin detox is performed, withdrawal symptoms managed, and therapy readily accessible.